 The ruins in Tulum are open daily.
 Admssion is around $4 USD per person to enter on your own.
 However, there are also guided tours available.
 Additionally, there may be a fee for parking, and prices may vary.

 The Tulum ruins are located at Carretera Federal, Cancun – Chetumal Km 230, 307, 77780 Tulum, Q.R., Mexico.

 After visiting the ruins, simply spend some time relaxing on the beach.
 The ruins are located right on the coast, so you can easily walk down to the beach from there.
 There is a lot of activity in this area as well.
 There are boat or snorkeling tours, beach clubs, and restaurants.

-If you’ve brought your own beach gear, simply choose a spot and relax.
+If you’ve brought your own beach gear along on your day trip, simply choose a spot and relax.
 If you’d like to use a lounge chair, you can pay to do so at one of the hotels or beach clubs.
 One fun spot is Poc-Na, where they have lots of beach pillows for relaxing.

 When you’re ready for some lunch, Kai Tulum Hotel & Beach Club is a good option.
 The stylish hotel has a restaurant right on the beach with a selection of food from traditional fare to Italian cuisine.
 It’s a great spot for a lunch break on the beach.

 Keep in mind that depending on the time of year, there may be a lot of seaweed on the beach.
 Workers usually come by to clear it away, so it shouldn’t be too big a deal.
 Just don’t be surprised to see piles of sea stuff on those white sand beaches.

 Swim in a Cenote

 There are many cenotes all over the Mayan Riviera.
 Cenotes are natural pits filled with water that are common throughout the area.
 On your day trip to Tulum, make sure to take a dip in a cenote.